noyanbaykal/UIChanges/README.md

 # UI Changes

 UI Changes consists of modules that implement relatively small changes to improve certain parts of the default UI.
-The modules can be individually toggled and not all of them are enabled by default.
+The modules can be individually toggled and not all are enabled by default.
 Please check out the in-game addon options page of UI Changes for all the available settings.
+UIChanges makes use of LibStub and LibUIDropDownMenu.

 **Auction House Tooltips**